OCTOBER 23, 2023

 - Stripe Connect.
 This solution ensures a number of unified APIs and other tools that allow businesses to manage and accept online payments.
 Some say it’s more usable than Plaid, yet not as global.

 - Codat.
 Expert in SME financial data exchange, this fintech player works with cloud-based microservices solutions that simplify the integration of new software into content management systems.

 - Dwolla.
 This app allows enterprises to accept and facilitate account-to-account, push-to-debit, and real-time payments.

-Plaid’s case sheds light on how entrepreneurs can rapidly identify a vacant niche and fill it with an unexpected solution.
+Plaid’s case sheds light on how entrepreneurs can rapidly identify and fill a vacant niche with an unexpected solution.
 The fintech industry is massive and continually requires sustainable innovations.
-In constant need of working solutions, the financial market is thirsty, so some niches always remain untouched.
+In constant need of working solutions, the financial market is thirsty, so some niches remain untouched.
 You can become one of the enthusiasts to occupy them.

 And this is exactly where you can receive a helping hand.
-If you’re inspired by Plaid’s case, contact DashDevs to get a free consultation and build your own fintech system that wins the loyalty of millions!
+If Plaid’s case inspires you, contact DashDevs experts to get a free consultation and build your fintech system that wins the loyalty of millions!